 War Memorial Statue

 A trip into the past

-Take a trip into the past by checking out these historical sites and monuments in Nairobi.
+For some fun things to do, take a trip into the past by checking out these historical sites and monuments in Nairobi.
 The ten listed above may not be centuries old, but they have a wealth of stories to narrate, most of which are in reference to the colonial and pre-colonial era.
-When you’re in Nairobi, be sure to check them out.
+So while exploring the national parks and other tourist attractions of Nairobi, be sure to include these cherished sites.

 Get Trip101 in your inbox